intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 Please check this [example](./examples/deployment/codegen/README.md) for details.

-## Inference and finetuning with Docker
+## Inference with Docker

 The easiest way of getting started is using the official Docker file.
 To performance inference, please check [inference with Docker](./docker/inference/README.md).
-For finetuning, please check [finetuning with Docker](./docker/finetuning/README.md).
 We're on track to release the official Docker containers.

 # Advanced Topics